 Behaviour sheets: Serious incidents of inappropriate behaviour result in the student being exited from the classroom or playground situation.
 This behaviour is discussed in order for the student to take responsibility for his/her actions.
 The student is then given a Student Behaviour Sheet to complete and take home where parents are expected to sign and return it where it is filed.
-The sheet is NOT designed to punish the child, but rather to help them own the behaviour expectation they did not meet and name an action that they can take in order to follow our school rules in the future.
+The sheet is NOT designed to punish the child, but rather to help them own the behaviour and take responsibility for rectifying it.
+The child needs to specify the behaviour expectation they did not meet and name an action that they can take in order to follow our school rules in the future.
 The sheet gives parents/families an opportunity to talk about the specific behaviour and any actions that can be taken to ensure that the specific behaviour does not re-occur.